 LUCE SCHOLARS PROGRAM

-Purpose: To provide a cultural experience in Asia, through an internship, for recent graduates and young professionals who display academic excellence, outstanding leadership ability, and— most important—"a mature and clearly defined career interest in a specific field and...potential for professional accomplishment within that field."
+Purpose: To provide a cultural experience in Asia, through an internship, for recent graduates and young professionals who display academic excellence, outstanding leadership ability, and—most important—"a mature and clearly defined career interest in a specific field and...potential for professional accomplishment within that field."
 Students with previous significant Asian experience or with a concentration in Asian studies are ineligible—the program seeks applicants who would not otherwise in the course of their careers have such an experience.
 Nominees must be U.S. citizens.
-Barnard may nominate no more than three students and alumnae per year.
+Barnard may nominate no more than one or two students per year.

 Award: Air transportation; insurance; language instruction; monthly stipend, sufficient to meet all living expenses, for approximately 12 months: late June through mid-July of the following year.

-Deadline: Internal Deadline: September 15, 2013.
-All application materials must be submitted to the Luce Foundation by Barnard by November 1, 2013.
+Deadline: Internal deadline: September 15, 2016.
+All application materials must be submitted to the Luce Foundation by Barnard by November 1, 2016.